 Banking, financial services, and insurance (BFSI) emerged as the highest spender on marketing as a percentage of its net interest income.
-Spending ranged between 11 and 14% over the last five fiscals in terms of net interest income.
+Spending ranged between 11% and 15% over the last five fiscals in terms of net interest income.
 With banking credit expected to grow in double digits in the coming fiscal, marketing spends of the sector are expected at 13-15% over the next few fiscals.

 Media, fast-moving consumer goods (FMCG), consumer durables, retail, and e-commerce, too, spend a considerable percentage of their revenue on marketing activities.
-Overall, marketing spends as a percentage of revenue in FY22 were lower compared with FY18 levels as companies were still recovering from the effects of the pandemic.
+Overall, marketing spends as a percentage of revenue in FY23 were in the same range with FY18 levels as companies recovered well from the effects of the pandemic.
 With the outlook for most sectors being positive and double-digit growth expected, marketing spends are expected to grow by FY28.